• Skip to primary navigation

 There are two ways to prepare the rice for the arancini.

-The traditional recipe calls for boiled rice mixed with saffron, parmesan & butter (if your rice is sticky enough though, you can totally omit these), and sometimes egg.
+The traditional recipe calls for boiled rice mixed with saffron and eggs.

 A quicker, modern way calls for leftover risotto, which makes things a lot quicker.

-If you go for the latter, go over to my salmon & asparagus risotto recipe and swap asparagus with peas (or use both!).
+If you go for the latter, go over to my asparagus risotto recipe and swap asparagus with peas (or use both!).

 It doesn't take long, but you need to cool it completely for a couple of hours, so my best tip is to prepare the rice the night before, so you have it all ready the next day.